 Unlike the earth-based DoucheTech, who focuses on the fusion of people and machines, in The SPIDE's world they focused on the fusion of animals with other animals, including humans.

 That's right!
-They managed to kidnap thousands of earthings to use in their chimeric abominations, having a particular interest in Spide-Human hybrids.
+They managed to kidnap thousands of earthings to use for their chimeric abominations, having a particular interest in Spide-Human hybrids.
 GLORP is a disembodied cephalothorax that somehow left the lab prior to being completed.
 He is one of two of their test subjects who managed to escape and somehow ended up on earth.

 Chumley is another test subject who, along with GLORP, escaped the laboratories of The SPIDE's world and managed to get to earth.
 Unlike GLORP, Chumley is a full fledged SPIDE-Human hybrid, albeit without teeth.